annayeva/movie-search-app/README.md

 # Movie search app
-Current app allows to search for movies using The Movie Database (TMDb) API.
+Current app was created in React.
+It allows to search for movies using The Movie Database (TMDb) API.
-The app was created in order to practice React.

 Check it out [HERE](https://vibrant-goldstine-4e13fb.netlify.app)